rishabhlakhotia/CSE-Lab-Manual/III Semester/README.md

 ## Source
 All the codes in this repo are inspired from the Autonomous curriculum of Dayananda Sagar College of Engineering of Data Structure in C Lab.

-## List of Labs in this Repository
-1. III Semester
-      i.
-Data Structure in C Lab
-      ii.
-OOPS in Java Lab

-*Disclaimer: I've changed some of the codes for better functionality.*